 Along with helping local nonprofits and charities thrive while improving your community, volunteering can help improve your own social and mental health.
 Whether you volunteer a few times a year, one a month, or every week, the benefits of volunteering for yourself and your community are manifold.
 Here are 8 reasons to begin volunteering at a local organization!

 Learning new skills, information, or ways of handling things is a great way to help your mind stay active and prevent yourself from sinking into health crippling patterns.
-By volunteering with a local organization, you may be asked to try tasks that you would never before have considered.
+By volunteering with a local organization, you may be asked to try tasks that you would never have considered before.
 You may find that the skills you develop in your time volunteering can carry over into your personal life, enriching how you interact with the world and how you participate in your community.

-So often the tasks of daily life can cloud our glowing achievements.
+So often, the tasks of daily life can cloud our glowing achievements.
 There are too many things to do in a day, a month, or a year to stop and smell the roses.
-With volunteer work, the results of your labor are often immediate, or palpable beyond the level they may be in your personal life.
+With volunteer work, the results of your labor are often immediate or palpable beyond the level they may be in your personal life.
 See the real impact your time has made, watch your community improve, and gain the confidence to know you can make a difference in your social climate by volunteering.

 Along with being able to expand your skills and participate in your community, volunteering is an excellent way to open up your social circle.
 Finding like-minded people is quite easy when you are all volunteering for the same cause, so attending events or offering to help at a local organization is a great way to make new friends.
 Meeting new people can help you discover new ideas, become more involved in your community, and help you to maintain a healthy and thriving social life.